infiniticio/docs.infinitic.io/src/pages/docs/workflows/errors.md

 {% /callout  %}

-If a `DeferredException` has been caught in a workflow, it can not be resumed anymore (see below).
+A `DeferredException` caught in a workflow cannot be resumed.